zdodson21/calculator-library.wasm/README.md

-# C Calculator WASM Library
+# Math Function Library

-A C library for the web providing mathematical operations.
+A math function library for various programming languages.
+The primary target is WebAssembly, everything else is secondary and may not be stable.
+Use at your own risk.

 **Note:** This library is not yet in a stable state.
 Exponent function cannot calculate with decimals powers (which results in root function not working yet either)

+## Supported Languages

+- C
+- C++
+- WebAssembly
+  - JavaScript (with proper `.wasm` import)
+  - TypeScript (with proper `.wasm` import)

 ## Supported Operations